-A back-stretching pose which provides your entire back with a good stretch and brings flexibility and strength to your back.
+A back-stretching pose which provides your entire back a good stretch and brings flexibility and strength to your back.

 Dhanur-Bow | Asana-Pose